msarchet/Flipper/README.md

 It was inspired by the rails gem rollout. https://github.com/jamesgolick/rollout

-It is available via a nuget package
+It is available via a nuget package https://www.nuget.org/packages/Flipper

+    Install-Package Flipper

 Examples
 ========